AI Governance | | 17 min read

 Auditability matters because AI use may need to be explained later.
 If a regulator, auditor, customer, board member, contracting officer, patient, employee, or executive asks how AI was used, the organization should be able to answer clearly.

-Many AI risks enter through vendors.
-Vendor review should address what data the vendor processes, where data is stored, whether prompts and outputs are retained, whether customer data is used for model training, whether vendor staff can access customer content, subprocessors, logs, role-based access, data deletion, security documentation, contractual terms, incident reporting, and how model or product changes are communicated.
+Vendor review should address what data the vendor processes, where data is stored, whether prompts and outputs are retained, whether customer data is used for model training, whether vendor staff can access customer content, subprocessors, logs, access based on role, data deletion, security documentation, contractual terms, incident reporting, and how model or product changes are communicated.

 The framework should also address AI embedded in existing vendor platforms.
 A vendor may add an AI feature to a product the organization already uses.
 That does not automatically mean the feature is approved for regulated data.